 Omitting this property signals to the Media AF that metrics reporting is currently disabled for the Provisioning Session in question.

+For RTC media streaming, if not specified, the 3GPP metrics scheme urn:3GPP:ns:PSS:RTC:QM1 defined in clause 5.1.3 shall apply.